mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 }
 ```

-As a design decision we left the majority of the RabbitMQ specific code in the `source_generator` method, leaving Morpheus specific code in the `build_observable` method.
+As a design decision we left the majority of the RabbitMQ specific code in the `source_generator` method, leaving most of the Morpheus specific code in the `build_observable` method.
 For each message that we receive and are able to successfully parse we call the `Subscriber`'s `on_next` method.
 When there are no messages in the queue, we yield the fiber by sleeping, potentially allowing the scheduler to perform a context switch.
 ```cpp
 void RabbitMQSourceStage::source_generator(neo::Subscriber<RabbitMQSourceStage::source_type_t> &subscriber)
 {